The Adult group meets on the first Thursday of every month.

 (Thank you A to Z Speech Therapy and Hailey for hosting us!!!)

 If you have any questions about our meetings, please email John Moore or call him at 512.633.4086.
 We hope you can join us at an upcoming meeting.

-The following is a video recap of our June 2017 meeting.
-This video was created to share on the NSA Chapter Leader Facebook group page but it’s also something that will give potential attendees a taste of what they can expect at a We Stutter Upstate meeting.
+The following is a video recap of our June 2019 meeting.
+This video gives you a taste of what you can expect at a We Stutter Upstate meeting.

 Questions a First-timer Might Ask

 What happens at a National Stuttering Association local chapter meeting?

 Our purpose is to provide fellowship, advocacy and mutual support for people who stutter and people who have a special interest in stuttering.
 Our monthly meetings are friendly and informal.
 Attendance ranges from 6 to 15 people.
 We open the meeting by “checking in” to share recent experiences and then we usually have a discussion about stuttering and handling stuttering-related situations.